billdozr/clojureql/README.markdown

 At the moment we provide special backends for Derby and MySQL.
 Further code for other database systems is always appreciated...

-The syntax is different to SQL, but abstracting the syntax it is (relatively) easy to provide special operations for the different databases.
-With Strings only, this would be much harder.
+The syntax is different from SQL, but by abstracting the syntax it is (relatively) easy to provide special operations for the different databases.
+With Strings only, this would be much more difficult.

 ## Documentation